 An MCC shall maintain access to beacon data and alert messages.
-The following times shall apply.
+The following times shall apply:

-- 5.8.1 MCCs shall archive alert data and messages for at least 30 days. - 5.8.2 MCC shall respond to requests for archived data and messages from other MCCs, SPOCs, or RCCs within 60 minutes. - 5.8.3 MCCs shall respond to requests for alert data and messages covering the preceding 48-hour period within 30 minutes.
+- 5.8.1 MCCs shall archive alert data and messages for at least 30 days. - 5.8.2 MCC shall respond to requests for archived data and messages from a data recipient within 60 minutes. - 5.8.3 MCCs shall respond to requests for alert data and messages covering the preceding 48-hour period within 30 minutes.